piyusha22/Dice-Roller/README.md

 ## Dice Roller Application

 It is simple dice rolling application for Android where user can roll a dice and view the result on the screen.

-## Key Features of Todo List Application :
+## Key Features of Dice Roller Application :

 1. Rolling Dice
 2. Dice Result Display